segmentstream-com/segmentstream-com.github.io/_docs/datasources/calltouch.md

 The process of connecting data sources is described in detail in the [overview](https://docs.segmentstream.com/datasources/index).

-For authorization put API token (1) from previous step and click "Save" (2)
+For authorization insert the API token (1) from the previous step and click "Save" (2)

 ![](/img/calltouch_3.png)